Data Science Degree Programs in Montana

 The University of Montana M.S. in Data Science

 The University of Montana uses its considerable resources to prepare data scientists for the marketplace.
 The Department of Mathematical Sciences has developed a graduate degree program in data science that prepares its students for the challenges of the industry.
-The M.S. in Data Science combines courses in math with big data courses that are offered only to graduate students.
+Because there’s so much overlap between the degree program and the University of Montana Computer Science department, the M.S. in Data Science combines courses in math with big data courses that are offered only to graduate students.

-If you pursue this degree, you need to complete 30 graduate credits and a thesis or 36 graduate credits without a thesis.
+If you pursue the University of Montana Data Science Master’s degree, you need to complete 30 graduate credits and a thesis or 36 graduate credits without a thesis.
 Every data science student needs to take four graduate courses in data analytics and numerical methods.
 The required coursework includes a math colloquium and an applied math seminar.
 After completing this work, the program requires completion of a comprehensive exam to demonstrate knowledge.
 You then consult with your advisor to select statistics, computer science, and business courses that shape the remainder of your time in the program.

 The application process starts with an online application to the University of Montana.
 Your application needs to include official scores from the GRE test, official school transcripts, and three letters of recommendation.
 The university also asks graduate applicants to submit descriptions of college courses applicable to the program and personal statements of their goals.
 Data science graduates can apply for research and student instructional assistant positions that strengthen their resumes while paying tuition.